Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the action 'Unsubscribe from a publisher's data feed' and explains the effect ('no more billing, no more data flow').
-Distinguishes from siblings like byte_subscribe and byte_subscription_health by mentioning them explicitly.
+Clearly states 'Unsubscribe from a publisher's data feed' and explains the effect (next block, no billing/data flow).
+Distinguishes from siblings like byte_subscribe and byte_subscription_health.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.